My name is Scott Galloway, I teach NYU, and I appreciate your time. I have 44 slides 720 seconds. Let’s light this candle.

 (Applause)

-The great intergenerational theft took place under the of a virus.
-I know, let’s use the greatest health crisis in a century to speed-ball the transfer.
-This is the Nasdaq from 2008 to 2012. let the markets crash.
-And by the way, you need churn, you need disruption because seeds and recalibrates advantage and wealth from the incumbents the entrants.
+The great intergenerational took place under the auspices of a virus.
+I know, let’s use greatest health crisis in a century to really speed-ball the transfer.
+This is the from 2008 to 2012.
+We let the markets crash. by the way, you need churn, you need disruption because it seeds and recalibrates advantage and wealth from incumbents to the entrants.
 It’s a natural part of the cycle.
-But wait, lately, no, a million people dying be bad.
-But what would be tragic is if we let the Nasdaq go down and like me lost wealth.
-So we pumped the economy, which again, increased the massive of wealth.
-The best two years of my life?
-Covid — more time with my kids, more time Netflix, and the value of my stocks absolutely exploded.
-And who has pay for my prosperity?
+But wait, lately, no, a million dying would be bad.
+But what would be tragic if we let the Nasdaq go down and guys me lost wealth.
+So we pumped the economy, which again, increased massive transfer of wealth.
+The best two years of life?
+Covid — more time with my kids, more with Netflix, and the value of my stocks absolutely exploded.
+And who has to for my prosperity?
 Not me.
-Future generations who have to deal with an unprecedented level of debt.
-Why am I here, and why do I the prosperity I enjoy?
-Because in 2008 we bailed out the banks, but didn’t bail out the economy.
+Future generations who will have to deal with unprecedented level of debt.
+Why am I here, and why I get the prosperity I enjoy?
+Because in 2008 we bailed out the banks, but we didn’t out the economy.
 We let the markets fall.
-So as I was into my prime income-earning years, I got to buy, joke, these stocks at these prices.
-This is where those are now.
-Where does a young person find disruption?
-When you bail out the baby boomer owner a restaurant, all you’re doing is robbing opportunity from the 26-year-old of a culinary academy that wants her shot.
+So as was coming into my prime income-earning years, I got to buy, joke, these stocks at these prices.
+This is where those stocks are now.
+Where a young person find disruption?
+When you bail out baby boomer owner of a restaurant, all you’re doing robbing opportunity from the 26-year-old graduate of a culinary that wants her shot.
 We need disruption.

 (Laughter) I like this slide.
 It has no context or relevance.